mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 - `value` (string, required) — new value

 ### lookup_component
-Look up full metadata for a component type from the component database.
-Returns all properties, events, methods, and their types.
+Look up full metadata for a component type.
+Returns all properties (with types and read/write access), events (with parameters), and methods (with parameters and return types). **Call this tool before using properties, events, or methods you are not certain about.**
 - `component_type` (string, required) — the component type name (e.g., "Button")

 ### lookup_screen